What campaigns would you choose as the best marketing campaigns of all time?

 The article notes that control shifted from marketers and traditional media timing their messages and forcing consumers to see ads as a trade-off for the content they wanted to see to the consumer wielding remote control and computer mouse.

-Traditional media found itself scrambling to stay relevant as digital media wreaked havoc with the guarantee that consumers were likely to see ad messages.
+Traditional media scrambled to stay relevant as digital media wreaked havoc with the guarantee that consumers were likely to see ad messages.

-Expensive journalism distributed free online amassed audience but not ad dollars and wiped out a whole generation of magazines and newspapers, while DVRs, podcasts, streaming video services like Netflix and Hulu challenged TV and radio models.
+Expensive journalism distributed free online amassed audience but not ad dollars and wiped out an entire generation of magazines and newspapers, while DVRs, podcasts, streaming video services like Netflix and Hulu challenged TV and radio models.
 Out of this massive shift, marketers and agencies got very innovative in turning these new tools to their advantage.

 Today, brands are still using marketing campaigns to get the attention of their target audience, drive purchase and leave people with a positive impression of their brand.
 These days it’s all about creating a campaign that’s going viral.
 Live video has become a trend in the digital world.